prashjet/popkinmocks/docs/source/user/moments_prob_func.md

 _ = ax.set_title('Integrated Flux of SSPs')
 ```

-This varies strongly with age - young stars are much brighter than old stars - and weakly with metallicty.
+This varies strongly with age - young stars are much brighter than old stars - and weakly with metallicity.

 We get the light-weighted density $p_\mathcal{L}(t, v, \textbf{x}, z)$ from the mass-weighted version by scaling by light weights and appropriately normalising, i.e.